Christmas Day

 Gracious God, his perfect sacrifice destroys the power of sin and death; by raising him to life you give

 us life for evermore.
-Therefore we proclaim the mystery of faith:
+Therefore we proclaim our hope:

 People: Dying you destroyed our death, rising you restored our life.
 Lord Jesus, come in glory.